Your Capstone Internship

 Gaining experience is essential to finding success in the healthcare industry.
-To this end, all Health Services Management majors are required to complete at least one internship during their time in the program.
-Students have the opportunity to consider internship opportunities in a variety of healthcare settings and the program actively connects students to internship opportunities.
+To this end, all Health Services Management majors are required to complete a capstone internship in their last semester in the program.
+Prior to completing the capstone internship, students go through a rigorous career preparation course (PBHL-H379) and participate in the Health Services Management Internship Interview Day where they interview with internship sites and have the opportunity to match with a capstone internship.

 Description of the video: